Chiyu7700/CLib_ControlLibrary/README.md

 * Primary Axis option

-> You may have cases where the primary axis of your joints for example is the X-axis and the control is being orriented in an undesirable direction you can try using this option to adjust it
+> You may have cases where the primary axis of your joints for example is the X-axis and the control is being oriented in an undesirable direction you can try using this option to adjust it
 > >
 .
 ![CLib_axis](https://github.com/user-attachments/assets/d6842b9d-5ae9-4044-9183-d89b6b65ac00)

+### Planned_Features

+more than just a Library I'd love this tool to be a Studio of some sorts, with ease of access to many control and curve creation/manipulation features while also keeping in mind UI real-estate.
+Currently my planned features are:

+* Auto-generated icons for custom curves
+> Automatically create icons for shapes users save instead of simply resorting to a default icon

+* Overall improvements to the UI
+> Polishing up the control layout, and overall improved scaling on different resolutions

+* Control Filtering
+> Enable users to save and filter curves by tags

+* Automatic/smart hierarchy parenting of control curves
+> More rig-aware control creation that will detect existing joint hierarchy and control relationships to parent created created controls under the appropriate existing controls(if any).

+* Batch recolor of existing curves
+> Enable users to change color of an existing or multiple existing curves with the click of a button

+* Mirror controls across axis
+>Enable users to mirror control shapes across a specified axis